top of page

 Children may show COVID-19 symptoms differently than adults.
 For example, fatigue or tiredness may look like not eating well, not being as active or acting differently.

-Think about what is usual or unusual about your child’s specific symptoms for them.
+Consider what is usual or unusual about your child’s specific symptoms.
 For example, a child may have a mild fever, irritability and a runny nose due to teething.
 A young person may also have a runny nose due to seasonal allergies or other respiratory illnesses.

 Mass gatherings